 Thailand is one of the world most popular travel destinations.
-We’ve asked some of travel professionals for some tips beyond the vaccinations required for travel to Thailand to help keep you safe.
+We’ve asked some of travel professionals for some tips beyond the vaccinations required for travelling to Thailand to help keep you safe.

 The Kingdom of Thailand is a centrally located country in the Southern Asian peninsula, which is made up of 76 provinces.
 With a population of over 68 million people, encountering a lot of traffic, people, and unique places is inevitable.
 From Railay Beach in Krabi and the exhilarating island of Koh Phi Phi to Khao Yai National Park of Chiang Mai and the Grand Palace in Bangkok, there is no doubt about the beauty of beaches, culture, natural landscapes, and wildlife of Thailand.